Benjamín Borasi

-Benjamín Borasi (born 11 November 1997) is an Argentine professional footballer who plays as a forward for Flandria, on loan from Sarmiento.
+Benjamín Manuel Borasi (born 11 November 1997) is an Argentine professional footballer who plays as a forward for Brazilian club Paysandu on loan from Sarmiento.

 Career

 Borasi began in the youth set-up of El Huracán Rojas in 2004, where he remained until 2016 when he signed for Sarmiento.
 He made the move into senior football in March 2019, playing the full duration of a Copa Argentina defeat to Primera B Metropolitana's All Boys at the Estadio Julio Humberto Grondona on 27 March.
 In January 2022, Borasi was loaned out to Primera Nacional club CSD Flandria for one year.

+Paysandu

+On 09 July 2024, Borasi joined Campeonato Brasileiro Série B club Paysandu.